 White has better control of the center and a large space advantage which cramps Black’s pieces, especially Bc8, making it difficult to develop.
-On the other hand, Black has it’s share of central control, thanks to the pawns e6,d5 which have blockaded White’s pawns, making them possible targets.
+On the other hand, Black controls the center of the board, thanks to the pawns e6,d5 which have blockaded White’s pawns, making them possible targets.

 Before going over the games, let’s look at some of the most common plans and strategies for both sides.

 Consolidation and development: White has already the advantage in space, so there is no

 need to actively hunt for more.
 Instead White should focus on protecting the center while

 Prevent Black’s counterplay: This is an extension of the previous objective.
 Black needs to

 counterattack on the center to generate play.
 White’s job is to prevent that and to stay in